How to Measure a Dog for a Harness and Size It for Real Walks

 Check the neck base and chest range without turning this into a tape-only decision

-The two numbers that usually matter most are the lower neck, where the harness opening will sit, and the widest part of the chest, just behind the front legs.
-They are more useful than breed guesses, weight alone, or a generic small/medium/large label.
+The two measurements that usually matter most are the lower neck, where the harness opening will sit, and the widest part of the chest, just behind the front legs.
+When you measure a dog for a harness, keep the tape flat but not tight, and check the dog while standing naturally.
+These numbers are more useful than breed guesses, weight alone, or a generic small/medium/large label.
 Still, they do not show whether the front section will stay low, whether the strap path clears the shoulders, or whether the harness will stay centered during movement.

 AreaGood practiceCommon mistakeWhy it matters